-On June 29, 2017 (the "Closing Date"), the Company entered into (i) a first lien note purchase agreement (the "First Lien Note Facility"), among the Company, which is the issuer under the agreement, the financial institutions and note purchasers from time to time party to the agreement (the "First Lien Note Purchasers"), and Wells Fargo Bank, National Association, in its capacity as collateral agent for itself and the First Lien Note Purchasers (the "First Lien Collateral Agent"), pursuant to which the Company issued first lien senior secured notes in an aggregate principal amount of \$200.0 million (the "First Lien Notes"); and (ii) a second lien note purchase agreement (the "Second Lien Note Facility" and, together with the First Lien Note Facility, the "Notes Facilities") among the Company, which is the issuer under the agreement, the financial institutions and note purchasers from time to time party to the agreement (the "Second Lien Note Purchasers"), and Wells Fargo Bank, National Association, in its capacity as collateral agent for itself and the Second Lien Note Purchasers (the "Second Lien Collateral Agent" and, together with the First Lien Collateral Agent, the "Collateral Agent"), pursuant to which the Company (a) issued second lien senior secured notes in an aggregate initial principal amount of \$10.0 million (the "Initial Second Lien Notes") and (b) has the ability to draw upon the Second Lien Note Facility and issue second lien delayed draw senior secured notes in an aggregate initial principal amount of \$10.0 million for a period of 18 months after the Closing Date, subject to certain terms and conditions (the "Second Lien Delayed Draw Notes" and, together with the Initial Second Lien Notes, the "Notes").
+On June 29, 2017 (the "Closing Date"), the Company entered into (i) a first lien note purchase agreement (the "First Lien Note Facility"), among the Company, which is the issuer under the agreement, the financial institutions and note purchasers from time to time party to the agreement (the "First Lien Note Purchasers"), and Wells Fargo Bank, National Association, in its capacity as collateral agent for itself and the First Lien Note Purchasers (the "First Lien Collateral Agent"), pursuant to which the Company issued first lien senior secured notes in an aggregate principal amount of \$200.0 million (the "First Lien Notes"); and (ii) a second lien note purchase agreement (the "Second Lien Note Facility" and, together with the First Lien Note Facility, the "Notes Facilities") among the Company, which is the issuer under the agreement, the financial institutions and note purchasers from time to time party to the agreement (the "Second Lien Note Purchasers"), and Wells Fargo Bank, National Association, in its capacity as collateral agent for itself and the Second Lien Note Purchasers (the "Second Lien Collateral Agent" and, together with the First Lien Collateral Agent, the "Collateral Agent"), pursuant to which the Company (a) issued second lien senior secured notes in an aggregate initial principal amount of \$100.0 million (the "Initial Second Lien Notes") and (b) had the ability to draw upon the Second Lien Note Facility and issue second lien delayed draw senior secured notes, which was exercised on June 21, 2018, in an aggregate initial principal amount of \$10.0 million, representing the maximum borrowings allowed on this facility (the "Second Lien Notes, the "Notes").
 Funds managed by Ares are acting as lead purchasers for the Notes Facilities.